 If you use bleach, be very careful as it’s a strong substance.
 Carefully check how long you need to leave it on for the desired shade because otherwise, you might end up with ruined extensions.

 What if you’re not that experienced in using hair dyes or bleach?
 We recommend that you leave it to the professionals.
 Make an appointment at a salon and ask them to dye or bleach your extensions.
 They will know how to do it safely.
 Also, you will get rid of the risk of ruining your extensions because of a poor coloring job.

 Have you followed the tips above and got Remy hair?
 If no, it’s time to do it now.
-All AiryHair extensions are 100 percent human hair, so you can bleach them a lighter tone to achieve the look you desire.
+All AiryHair extensions are 100 percent human hair, so you can bleach them with a lighter tone to achieve the look you desire.
 Feel free to select between our lighting techniques below.

 Following the recommended steps will turn your longer, fuller locks into beautiful hair extensions.